Corner Cabinet Makeover

 photo of removing rubber gasket and glass panel

-Cleaning furniture before painting should not be skipped as it helps the paint to adhere better and creates a smoother finish.
-You really need to prepare furniture for painting to get the best results!
+This should not be skipped as it helps the paint to adhere better and creates a smoother finish.
+Learn how to clean furniture before painting and how to prepare furniture for painting to get the best results!

 Filling Knicks, Holes, and Dings

 With any old piece of furniture, you’re bound to find some knicks, holes, and dings.
-No worries though, you just have to fill them.
-If you’re not sure which filler to go for and when to use them, we got you covered with our post on the best wood fillers!
+No worries, though; you just have to fill them.
+If you’re not sure which one to go for and when to use them, we got you covered with our post on the best wood fillers!

 So, what we did was use plastic wood filler to fill in these imperfections.
 And for those drawer pull holes, we filled them with Kwikwood.
 You can learn from our tutorial on how to use KwikWood if you’re not familiar with this product.